-In the Amiri tribe a boy becomes a man when he’s Stood the Tests of Manhood and passed them.
-This is a set of tests to ensure a young man has the skills and attributes to make a worthy adult member and warrior of the tribe.
+In the Amiri tribe a boy becomes a man when he’s Stood the Tests of Manhood, and passed them.
+This is a set of tests to ensure a young man has the skills and attributes to make him a worthy adult member and warrior of the tribe.
 They include the use and care of weapons, jungle craft, leadership, knowledge of the laws, courage, and many more skills.
 All the tests can be retaken twice in the testing period, except the Coup, which can be taken only once a year.
-This simple pass or fail test requires the young men to enter another village and remove something of value without being captured.
+This simple pass or fail test requires the young men to enter another village, and remove something of value without being captured.
 They leave a token in place of the item.
-They return the next day to hand back what they’ve taken and collect their token.
-Points are assigned on the value of the item, the level of security beaten, and the status of the person who owns it.
-This is because the higher the status means the higher the security to be beaten when they collect what it is they've taken.
+They return the next day to hand back what they’ve taken, and collect their token.
+Points are assigned on the value of the item, the level of security beaten, and the status of the person who owns it; because the higher the status means higher security to be beaten when they collect what they take.

-You don’t have to be a warrior to stay a member of the tribe and participate in most of the tribe’s life, but only warriors can hold positions like Tribal Elder, Amur Elder, Clan Father, and many other positions of high responsibility.
-Also, you’re a legal adult as soon as you pass the tests, otherwise you have to wait until you’re eighteen and a legal adult according to the parliamentary laws.
+You don’t have to be a warrior to stay a member of the tribe or participate in most of the tribe’s life, but only warriors can hold positions like Tribal Elder, Amur Elder, Clan Father, and many other positions of high responsibility.
+Also, you’re a legal adult as soon as you pass the tests, otherwise you have to wait until you’re eighteen to be a legal adult according to the parliamentary laws.

 There are similar tests for girls with the same age restrictions.
 But few of the young girls have worried about going through the tests since World War Two.
 There are very few advantages for a girl to be a legal adult until after she finishes school, so most don’t bother with it, because, by then, they’re legal adults by the parliamentary laws due to them being eighteen years of age.